 - Secured a letter of recommendation from a college professor

 - Application Persona: By the time Student V was getting ready to start her applications, she and her counselors already had a strong idea of what her application persona would be.
-They had been noticing trends and themes in her profile and had been working to build on them over the summer.
+They had been noticing trends and themes in her profile, and had been building on them over the summer.
 Their initial brainstorms circled around communication.
 Their more focused conversations led to “the creative communicator who bridges cultures using writing, music, and debate.”

 - School List: